 Proposed Lateral Sewer Testing

-The Mt.
-Lebanon Commission is considering an ordinance that would require testing of residential sewer laterals before a property can be transferred.
-Read background on Mt.
-Lebanon’s system and details on what is being studied.
+As of June 25, 2019 The Mt.
+Lebanon Commission has tabled further action on a proposed ordinance that would have required testing residential sewer laterals before a property can be transferred.
+Read background on the issue.

 In Mt.
 Lebanon, we have two separate and distinct sewer systems.
 Our sanitary sewer carries wastewater from homes and businesses to the main municipal sanitary sewer system, which eventually ends up at the Allegheny County Sanitary Authority (ALCOSAN) for treatment.
 Our storm sewer system collects runoff from rain and snowmelt using a sophisticated network of catch basins and pipes, eventually discharging into our streams and rivers.